AP source: Suspect in Capitol attack suffered delusions

-WASHINGTON — The man who rammed a car into two officers at a barricade outside the U.S. Capitol, killing one of them before he was shot to death by police, had been suffering from delusions, paranoia and suicidal thoughts, a U.S. official told The Associated Press on Saturday.
+WASHINGTON — The man who rammed a car into two officers at a barricade outside the U.S. Capitol, killing one of them before he was shot to death by police, had been suffering from delusions, paranoia and suicidal thoughts, a U.S. official told The Associated Press.
 Investigators believe it was an isolated incident from a disturbed young man.

 Video of the Friday afternoon attack shows the driver emerging from the crashed car with a knife in his hand and starting to run at the pair of officers, Capitol Police acting Chief Yogananda Pittman told reporters.
 Police shot the suspect, 25-year-old Noah Green, who died at a hospital.

-Investigators are increasingly focused on Green's mental health as they work to identify any motive for the attack, said the official, who was not authorized to speak publicly about an ongoing investigation and spoke to The AP on condition of anonymity.
+Investigators are increasingly focused on Green's mental health as they work to identify any motive for the attack, said the official, who was not authorized to speak publicly about an ongoing investigation and spoke to the AP on Saturday on condition of anonymity.
 The official said investigators had talked to Green's family, who spoke of his increasingly delusional thoughts.

 "To be honest these past few years have been tough, and these past few months have been tougher," he wrote in late March.
 "I have been tried with some of the biggest, unimaginable tests in my life.
 I am currently now unemployed after I left my job partly due to afflictions, but ultimately, in search of a spiritual journey."